 - After each use, gently rinse filter with water only.
-The use of soaps may bind to the pores spoiling future beverage flavor.
+The use of detergent may bind to the pores, spoiling future beverage flavor.

-- Gently rinse until the water coming from the bottom of the filter runs clear.
+- Rinse well until water coming out of the filter becomes clear.

-Fill a microwave-safe bowl with enough water, put baking soda (2 spoons) in a boiling pot, and heat in the microwave(500W/5 minutes, 700W/3 minutes).
-Or, boil the filter for 10 minutes.
+Or fill a microwave-safe bowl with enough water, put baking soda (2 spoons) in a boiling pot, and heat in the microwave(500W/5 min, 700W/3 min).

-- Please be sure that the top of filter is facing up.
+- Be sure that the top of filter is facing up.

 - Before use, please rinse well with warm water to clean off the baking soda.

-- The filter will be extremely hot after boiling.
-Please be sure to let the filter cool before touching.
+- The filter will be extremely hot after firing or boiling.
+Please be sure to let the filter cool before use.

 - The filter may break if cooled immediately.

 - Clogging may not be dissolved if not being boiled long enough.